How to Split Logs for Firewood by Hand

 "I atone for all my sins when I split wood - it's that rigorous."— J. Calhoun

-The best recommendation I can give is that you won’t start out splitting wood like a pro.
-It takes practice to gain accuracy and skill – as with anything else.
+The best advice I can share is a warning: You won’t start out splitting wood like a pro.
+It takes practice to gain accuracy and skill, as with anything else.

 My technique might differ from your own findings.
 After all, I’m not very tall and I’m a woman.
 Obvious, right?
 In all seriousness, the maximum muscle power and momentum that I’m going to be able to use is going to be different than my husband who is a full foot taller than me and much stronger.